 Applicants who obtained their degree diplomas/certificates from foreign education institutions must request their official transcripts to be sent directly to the University: 010000, Astana, Kabanbay Batyr Ave., 53, Nazarbayev University, Admissions Department.

-After completing the MBST program, students will be eligible to enter a Ph.D. program either in Kazakhstan or abroad or become employed in the local or international industry.
+After completing the MBST program, students will be eligible to enter a Ph.D. program in leading international universities, become researcher or data scientist in biological, biomedical, or pharmaceutical laboratories, or choose to be employed in the biotech and pharmaceutical industries.

 Discipline core courses in advanced prokaryotic, eukaryotic molecular cellular and structural biology are accompanied by a life sciences-oriented statistics course that will enable students to analysis data.